 guidance of a faculty mentor, develops a work of more significant length using selected students as dancers in the work.
 Advanced choreography works are supported in studio performances or the Spring Dance Concert.

 In addition to Dance Program sponsored, credit -earning opportunities, there are several danced-based, extra-curricular student groups that are also active on campus.
-These presently range from the Mayuri Dance Team, a South Asian fusion dance team, to Pulso Latino, a Bryn Mawr-based, tri-co dance troupe dedicated to the dances of Latin culture, to Scottish Country Dance, and more.
+These presently include groups such as the Mayuri Dance Team, a South Asian fusion dance team; Pulso Latino, a Bryn Mawr-based, tri-co dance troupe dedicated to the dances of Latin culture; Scottish Country Dance; Rince Na Mawr, the Irish dance group, and additional groups at Haverford and Swarthmore.
 The Dance Program provides support for rehearsal and performance spaces but these groups are entirely under the directorship of student organizations.
 For more information, go to the SGA activities page and check under the 'Music and Performing Arts' or the 'Special Interests' headings for information on groups that are currently active.
 Active groups include: